Written by Roy Law Group

 Your appeal will be handled by a judge employed by the Social Security Administration, but they will be administering the law as defined in federal code and the path of appeal is straight-forward.
 A Social Security lawyer can help you to understand this.

-Long-term disability appeals are handled entirely differently than Social Security.
+Long-term disability appeals are handled entirely differently.
 Usually LTD policies are required to provide you with an administrative appeals process.
 This means the first thing you should do if you disagree with their denial of your benefits is to appeal the denial with your insurance company.

 Appealing a long-term disability claim is a complicated and difficult process, and the system is stacked unfairly against you.
 That’s why you should consider getting the support of a lawyer who specializes in ERISA and long-term disability insurance, like the team at Roy Law Group.